pktiuk/notatki_z_jezykow/docs/C i C++ 🇨/5_openMP.md

 }
 ```

-`target data` - allows to map data to the device
+`target data` - allows to map data to the device.

+`#pragma omp target date map(map-type: list)`

+mapping types:

+- `to` - data is copied from the host to the device
+- `from` - data is copied from the device to the host
+- `alloc` - allocates memory ot the device.
+If the data is already present on the device a reference counter is incremented

 ```cpp
 while (iter < iter_max )